George Grey: Ngāti Rangatahi and Hutt Valley campaign

-The company saw itself as a prospective government of New Zealand and in 1845 and 1846 proposed splitting the colony in two, along a line from Mokau in the west to Cape Kidnappers in the east – with the north reserved for Māori and missionaries.
+The company saw itself as a prospective government of New Zealand and in 1845 and 1846 proposed splitting the colony in two, along a line from Mōkau in the west to Cape Kidnappers in the east – with the north reserved for Māori and missionaries.
 The south would become a self-governing province, known as "New Victoria" and managed by the company for that purpose.
 Britain's Colonial Secretary rejected the proposal.
 The company was known for its vigorous attacks on those it perceived as its opponents – the British Colonial Office, successive governors of New Zealand, and the Church Missionary Society (CMS) that was led by the Reverend Henry Williams.
 Williams attempted to interfere with the land purchasing practices of the company, which exacerbated the ill-will that was directed at the CMS by the Company in Wellington and the promoters of colonisation in Auckland who had access to the Governor and to the newspapers that had started publication.

 Unresolved land disputes that had resulted from New Zealand Company operations erupted into fighting in the Hutt Valley in 1846.
-The Ngati Rangatahi were determined to retain possession of their land.
+Ngāti Rangatahi were determined to retain possession of their land.
 They assembled a force of about 200 warriors led by Te Rangihaeata, Te Rauparaha's nephew (son of his sister Waitohi, died 1839), also the person who had killed unarmed captives in Wairau Affray.
-Governor Grey moved troops into the area and by February had assembled nearly a thousand men together with some Māori allies from the Te Āti Awa hapu to begin the Hutt Valley campaign.
+Governor Grey moved troops into the area and by February had assembled nearly a thousand men together with some Māori allies from Te Āti Awa to begin the Hutt Valley campaign.

-Māori attacked Taita on 3 March 1846, but were repulsed by a company of the 96th Regiment.
-The same day Grey declared martial law in the Wellington area.
+Māori attacked Taitā on 3 March 1846, but were repulsed by a company of the 96th Regiment.
+The same day, Grey declared martial law in the Wellington area.